triton-inference-server/server/docs/model_configuration.md

-3. If all inputs (or outputs) do not follow the same naming convention, then we enforce strict ordering from the model configuration i.e. we assume the order of inputs (or outputs) in the configuartion is the true ordering of these inputs.
+3. If all inputs (or outputs) do not follow the same naming convention, then we enforce strict ordering from the model configuration i.e. we assume the order of inputs (or outputs) in the configuration is the true ordering of these inputs.

 ***Dictionary of Tensors as Input:***